NancyZhang26/silly_blog/posts/clubbingpackagept2.md

 Lucky Strike was highkey kind of bougie.
 The whole thing has 2+ floors, with the first floor being an arcade, and the second one being a bowling venue.
 The red lights were somehow sketchy.

 I was way too sober for this, being 1-on-1 with Watty, who cherishes his words more than his bank account. ***<u>I immediately ordered an Espresso Martini and chugged it.***</u> Ew it just tastes like sugary water.
-Gives me the ick, but luckily some dizziness too.
+Gave me the ick, but luckily some dizziness too.

 Watty and I were hanging out on the arcade level for a bit, and ***<u>a random janitor gave us a free game card that allows an hour of free playing (?!).***</u> “Just use it.”
 He said with a smile, raising his white eyebrows.